-The project was presented at the annual ISO TC229 meetings in November 2019, May 2020, November 2020 and May 2021 which was attended by NMIs, instrument manufacturers, industry representatives and the chief stakeholder.
-Feedback from the attendees on the project was also obtained during this meeting.
-Members of the project consortium presented the results of 14IND12 to the CCQM-P194 (Consultative Committee for Amount of Substance: Metrology in Chemistry and Biology) (CCQM), IAWG (Working Group on Inorganic Analysis) and the project has also been presented to ISO TC24/SC4 (particle characterisation).
+The project was presented at the annual ISO TC229 meetings in November 2019, May 2020, November 2020, May 2021 and November 2021.
+These meetings were attended by NMIs, instrument manufacturers, industry representatives and the chief stakeholder and LGC and NPL.
+Feedback from the attendees on the project was also obtained during this meeting as well as at ISO ballot where formal comments from ISO experts were received.

+Members of the project consortium presented the results of 14IND12 to the CCQM-P194 (Consultative Committee for Amount of Substance: Metrology in Chemistry and Biology) (CCQM), IAWG (Working Group on Inorganic Analysis).
+The project has also been presented to CEN TC352 (European nanotechnologies).
+There were detailed discussing with both the committee and individual experts from ISO TC24/SC4 (particle characterisation).
+This included contributions to the technical writing and commenting on the draft document.